 The terrier is a cross between the English bulldog and the white English terrier.
 Various generations later, the present-day Boston terrier was born.
 The dog was initially bred for fighting, but today they are lovers and not fighters.

 According to The American Kennel Club, Boston terriers are reasonable little dogs weighing less than 25 pounds.
 They have a short tail and are compact.
 They have a square head, short muzzle, lovely, large, and round eyes shining with mischief, curiosity, or kindness.

 A mature Boston terrier can measure up to 12- 17 inches tall at the shoulder.
 Boston terrier’s weight classes are in three categories:

 Character & abilities

 Boston terriers are easy-going and calm.
 They come to life when it’s time to play.
 These terriers only get excited when a stranger approaches.
 They might bark at the strange but generally are not nuisance barkers.
 Incredibly intelligent, this breed is good at dog sports like flyball, agility and obedience courses.

 The Boston terrier has an affectionate nature.
 This breed is the perfect companion animal.
 Easy to train and handle in public spaces, this terrier has been known to make an excellent therapy dog.
-One such terrier called Alex helped a person suffering from a neurological disorder to enjoy a visit to the magical Disneyland safely.
+One such terrier called Star helped her handler Alex, who has a neurological disorder, to enjoy a visit to the magical Disneyland safely.